 Sunscreens are available in a wide variety of formulations, including creams, lotions, gels, foams, sprays, powders, and sticks.
 Self-tanning products do not provide significant protection from UV exposure.

 Chemical sunscreens contain several substances that absorb UV radiation.
 Ingredients that absorb UVB radiation include cinnamates, salicylates, and para-aminobenzoic acid (PABA) derivatives.
 Benzophenones block UVA and UVB light.
 Avobenzone and ecamsule filter in the UVA range and may be added to provide further UVA protection.

 In the United States, the Food and Drug Administration (FDA) rates sunscreens by their sun protection factor (SPF) number—the higher the SPF number, the greater the protection.
 Sunscreens rated between 2 and 14 provide minimal protection, those rated between 15 and 29 provide good protection, and those rated 30 and above provide maximum protection.
-Products that protect against sunburn, photoaging, and also reduce the risk of skin cancer are labeled broad spectrum and have an SPF of 15 (or higher).
+Products that protect against sunburn and photoaging, and also reduce the risk of skin cancer, are labeled broad spectrum and have an SPF of 15 (or higher).
 The SPF, however, only quantifies the protection against UVB light exposure.
 There is no scale for UVA light protection.

 For the best protection, people should use a broad-spectrum, water-resistant sunscreen with an SPF rating of 30 or higher.
-One ounce should be used to cover the entire body surface of an average-sized person.
+One ounce (about 30 milliliters) should be used to cover the entire body surface of an average-sized person.

 Sunscreens can fail if not enough of the product is applied, if the product is applied too late (sunscreens should optimally be applied 30 minutes before exposure to the sun), and if the product is not reapplied after swimming or sweating (even sunscreens labeled as water-resistant) or every 2 hours during sun exposure.
 Most people apply less than half the recommended amount of sunscreen.